Explore the most fundamental questions in life with clarity, precision and logical rigor.

 - understand and evaluate your own point of view and those of others;

 - and communicate with clarity and precision.

 These skills are widely applicable; Pomona College philosophy majors pursue careers in business, medicine, law, the arts, and education.
 Here is a list of possible career paths and those who prepared for them by studying philosophy.
-Philosophy majors do particularly well in standardized tests like the GMAT, LSAT (more information[PDF]) and GRE (more information).
+Philosophy majors do particularly well in standardized tests like the GMAT, LSAT (more information[PDF]) and GRE (more information about the GRE).
 Medical schools admit students equally across all majors, and the trend in asking applicants for some training in bioethics reflects the value placed on philosophy.
 Overall, our alumni report that their philosophical training has been an asset to their professional development as well as enriching their personal lives.